ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Standalone
 ==========

 `TouchTerrain_standalone.py` uses DEM data (geotiff file) from Google Earth Engine (GEE) or from a local raster file to create a 3D model suitable for 3D printing.
 The GEE geotiff is usually downsampled and UTM projected.
-The 3D model (STL or OBJ format), possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it and the GEE geotiff. __NEW: It's now possible to download only the GEE geotiff file.
-IN addition to downsampling, the original source resolution can be now be used.__
+The 3D model (STL or OBJ format), possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it and the GEE geotiff.

+__NEW:__
+- It's now possible to download only the GEE geotiff file.
+In addition to downsampling, the original source resolution can be now be used.
+- In addition to running `TouchTerrain_standalone.py` and giving it parameters via the JSON file, I've also provided a jupyter notebook file (TouchTerrain_standalone_jupyter_notebook.ipnb) in which you can change parameters in a python dictionary instead of in a separate JSON file.
+After getting a zip file, it can also unzip it and visualize the STL/OBJ files in a 3D viewer inside the browser (using the k3d package).
+To get started see https://jupyter.org/install, but make sure to install Anaconda for Python __2.7__, not for Python 3!

+-
+-

 `TouchTerrain_standalone.py` reads in a JSON configuration file such as the one at `standalone/example_config.json`.
 To run it in a python shell, go into the standalone folder and type: